Ensemble Fuzzing with Dynamic Resource Scheduling and Multidimensional Seed Evaluation: Introduction

+Fuzzing is one of the most widely used testing techniques for detecting bugs and vulnerabilities~\cite{Zhu_roadmap_survey, Manes_fuzzing_survey, CHEN_survey_2018118, BEAMAN_sruvey_2022102813, Poncelet_so_many}.
+Recently, various types of fuzzers, including generation-based, mutation-based, and hybrid fuzzers, have been proposed.
+However, existing studies~\cite{Zhu_roadmap_survey, Poncelet_so_many} show that no universal fuzzer consistently outperforms others.
+Consequently, a natural idea to improve fuzzing effectiveness is to leverage multiple distinct base fuzzers simultaneously, which is known as \textit{ensemble fuzzing}.
 Effective ensemble fuzzing requires scheduling the appropriate amount of resources (e.g., CPU cores or Docker containers) for each base fuzzer.
-Despite promising results, existing ensemble fuzzing techniques fall short of resource scheduling.
 Most approaches~\cite{enfuzz, cupid} schedule a fixed amount of resources to each base fuzzer at startup, which remains unchanged throughout the ensemble fuzzing campaign.
 Since the efficiency of each fuzzer is not always constant, the performance prediction before the actual fuzzing is inaccurate~\cite{cupid,enfuzz,fu2023autofz}, rendering fixed scheduling inefficient and inflexible.
-The state-of-the-art Autofz~\cite{fu2023autofz} addresses this problem by splitting the fuzzing campaign into several rounds, each consisting of the Preparation Phase and the Focus Phase.
-In the Preparation Phase, it runs all base fuzzers to profile their performance and then schedules resources accordingly for the Focus Phase.
-Although effective, its resource scheduling mechanism introduces heavy overhead~\cite{fu2023autofz}, as it must execute all base fuzzers in the Preparation Phase of each round (\textbf{Problem~1}).
-Additionally, Autofz schedules resources solely based on the performance rankings from the Preparation Phase, disregarding the historical performance of base fuzzers.
-As a result, its decisions are heavily influenced by the randomness of fuzzing (\textbf{Problem~2}).
-Furthermore, Autofz utilizes a coarse-grained metric (the number of unique paths found) to evaluate performance, which lacks fairness and efficiency in terms of resource scheduling and seed synchronization~\cite{invariants} (\textbf{Problem~3}).
+The recently proposed approach Autofz~\cite{fu2023autofz} addresses this problem by splitting the fuzzing campaign into several rounds, each consisting of the Preparation Phase and the Focus Phase.
+The Preparation Phase profiles the performance of all base fuzzers, while the Focus Phase performs continuous fuzzing based on allocated resources.
+However, there are several issues to be addressed. \ding{182} \textbf{Resource waste}.
+Autofz must execute all base fuzzers, including those with low performance, during the Preparation Phase to profile their performance.
+This causes it to waste resources on inefficient fuzzers. \ding{183} \textbf{Randomness-driven scheduling}.
+Autofz schedules resources solely based on performance rankings obtained in the Preparation Phase, ignoring the historical performance of base fuzzers.
+Consequently, its decisions are susceptible to the inherent randomness of fuzzing. \ding{184} \textbf{Coarse performance metric}.
+Autofz utilizes a coarse-grained metric (the number of unique paths found) to evaluate performance, which lacks fairness and efficiency of resource scheduling and seed synchronization~\cite{invariants}.